deficollective/defiscan/src/content/protocols/aave-v3-etherfi.md

 For detailed report on the previously mentioned modules read the Aave _Core_ instance [report](/protocols/aave).

-**The permissions and upgradeability in the re-deployed contracts of the modules _Core Lend & Borrow_ and _Reserve Parameters_ are the same.** The permission owners are the same multisig accounts as on the _core_ instance.
-As a consequence the same upgradeability rating is assigned to the EtherFi report.
+**The permissions and upgradeability in the re-deployed contracts of the modules _Core Lend & Borrow_ and _Reserve Parameters_ are the same.** The permission owners are the same multisig accounts as on the _Core_ instance.
+As a consequence, the same upgradeability rating is assigned to the _EtherFi_ report.

 > All the control vectors, apart from the [Emergency Admin](#security-council)'s privilege, are behind governance vote or if permissions are given to a multisig account, the permission is successfully restricted to prevent mis-use by using steward contracts.
 If the [Emergency Admin](#security-council) adhered to the security council standards, the _Upgradeability Risk_ would achieve a _medium_ score.
 With the current setup the Aave V3 _core instance_ achieves a _High_ centralization risk score.